DylanPW99-ATL/qtm-350-final-project/README.md

 # Amazon Rekognition Face Detection with Age Difference between Photos

-  In the United States, the Federal Bureau of Investigation reports an estimate of 460,000 children go missing every year.
+  Kidnappings and missing children are serious problems within our society.
+According to statistics from the Federal Bureau of Investigation (FBI), in 2020, 365,348 missing children cases were registered, and in 2019, there were 421,394 ("Key Facts", 2021).
 Anywhere from 89 to 92% percent of all missing persons are found either dead or alive.
 This still leaves many people as still missing, of which several are children uner the age of 18.
 Someone's missing child could be anywhere out in public, but nobody could know.
+Services such as the child abduction alert system and missing people website may help parents find their missing children, yet there is the possibility that some of the kids cannot be found.
+However, after many years, it might be very hard to recognize a person.
+To find if there is any possibility to alleviate this worldwide problem with the aid of AWS Rekognition, we designed our project, which explores to what extent that this tool can figure out the similarities between the images of the same person as a child and after turning into an adult.

   The website for the project blog is listed at the bottom of the page.
 This blog reports everything performed in the project and all the findings.